 - In one small study, patients admitted to inpatient treatment for Anorexia Nervosa showed significant alterations in both population size and diversity of microbiota compared to healthy controls.
-Upon weight restoration at discharge, gut diversity improved though was still significantly less than controls. - Similarly, bacterial imbalance in patients with Anorexia Nervosa is associated with psychological symptoms related to AN including stress and anxiety.
+Upon weight restoration at discharge, gut diversity improved though was still significantly less than controle. - Similarly, bacterial imbalance in patients with Anorexia Nervosa is associated with psychological symptoms related to AN including stress and anxiety.
 In addition, limitations in nutritional intake reinforce altered microbiome composition, further weight loss, anxiety, and depression.
 Conversely, positive changes in mood found with increased gut diversity.

-SEROTONIN, THE MICROBIOME, AND FUNCTIONAL GI
+SEROTONIN, THE MICROBIOME, AND FGIDS - Serotonin is a neurotransmitter that play a major role in both the gut and brain signaling pathways

-- The Microbiosocreptersong Indiate in the Microbiosocrepters of the State of the S - Serotonin is a neurotransmittor that play a major role in both the gut and brain signaling pathways - Serotonin and the microbiome have a bidirectional relationship within the gut-brain axis - Visceral hypersensitivity is one of the key mechanisms in pain perception in functional GI disorders - Enterochromaffin cells in the gut send information between the GI Tract and the nervous system.
-These cells are innervated by ascending (ie: towards the brain) vagal sensory fibers and are influenced by the microbiome. - On the other end of that pathway, serotonergic pathways play a large role in pain modulation in descending (ie: towards the viscera) pain pathways. - Serotonin also responsible for regulation of mood, cognition, sleep, and appetite just to name a few! - During a starvation state, the GI tract loses the ability to produce healthy serotonin levels.
-Similarly, malnutrition may contribute to altered composition of the micriobiome and increase risk fo intestinal inflammation and permeability.
+- · Serotonin and the microbiome have a bidirectional relationship within the gut-brain axis - · Visceral hypersensitivity is one of the key mechanisms in pain perception in functional GI disorders - Serotonin also responsible for regulation of mood, cognition, - sleep, and appetite and more! • During a starvation state, the GI tract loses the ability to produce healthy serotonin levels.
+Similarly, malnutrition may contribute to altered composition of the microbiome and increase risk of intestinal inflammation and permeability.

-SEROTONIN, THE MICROBIOME, AND FUNCTIONAL GI DISORDERS - THE FUTURE!
+SEROTONIN, THE MICROBIOME , AND FUNCTIONAL GI DISO RDERS - THE FUTU IRE!

 - Exciting research is on the horizon!
 There is currently a large study out of UNC to examine the bidirectional nature of the microbiome in the etiology of eating disorders as well as the impact of eating disorders on the microbiome.

 - Small studies emerging utilizing probiotics in the treatment of Functional GI Disorders, Mood Disorders, and Eating Disorders.

 - Types of probiotics and the neurotransmitters they build:

-- Bacillus Dopamine, Norepinephrine
+- · Bacillus Dopamine, Norepinephrine

 - Bifidobacterim GABA

 - Enterococcus Serotonin

-- Escherichia Norepinephrine and Serotonin
+- Escherichia Norepinephrine and Seretonin

 - Lactobacillus Acetylcholine and GABA

 - Streptococcus Serotonin